Battle of Køge

-The Battle of Køge was a battle on 29 August 1807 between British troops besieging Copenhagen and Danish militia raised on Sjælland.
+The Battle of Køge was fought on 29 August 1807 between British troops besieging Copenhagen and Danish militia raised on Sjælland as part of the Gunboat War.
 It ended in British victory and is also known as 'Træskoslaget' or 'the Clogs Battle', since many of the Danish militiamen threw their heavy wooden clogs away when they were fleeing.

 Background

 The British government feared the Danish fleet was about to fall into French hands and thus delivered Denmark–Norway an ultimatum to sail its fleet to Britain or face war with Britain.
 The Danish government refused so British troops landed at Vedbæk on 16 August and began an investment on Copenhagen.
 Joachim Castenschiold was ordered to create a frikorps and lift the investment.
 Castenschiold's forces concentrated themselves around Roskilde and Lejre, while general Oxholm was sent south to activate the Søndre Sjællandske Landeværnsregiment.
 Castenschiold arrived at Køge on 26 August and two days later he was joined by Oxholm and his force.
-This gave Castenschiold a grand total of around 7,000 militiamen, 600 cavalry and 13 cannon.
-In the meantime the British headquarters at Copenhagen had become aware of the Danish militia's mobilisation and on 27 August general Arthur Wellesley (later 1st Duke of Wellington) was ordered to locate and defeat it.
+This gave Castenschiold a grand total of around 7,000 militiamen, 600 cavalry, and 13 cannon.
+In the meantime, the British headquarters at Copenhagen had become aware of the Danish militia's mobilization and on 27 August general Arthur Wellesley (later 1st Duke of Wellington) was ordered to locate and defeat it.